UAL-RE/lc-containers_vms/episodes/containers-part2.md

 On the line right below the `FROM` command, add the copy instructions:

 ```
+# use the python base image, version 3.12
 FROM python:3.12

+# Copy the intro.py script onto the image
-COPY intro.py .    # <---- This is the new line that copies the script
+COPY intro.py .

+# on container start, print the version of python
 CMD ["python", "--version"]
 ```